cs-training-systems/high-reliability-ldo/README.md

-Disclaimer: This repository contains only generic, sanitized instructional systems and examples.
+Disclaimer: This repository contains only generic, sanitized instructional systems and examples using publicly available data sources.
 No classified, controlled, or proprietary materials are included.
 All contents are licensed under CC BY-NC-SA 4.0.